-The Light Brahma chicken is a beautiful bird with a fascinating history, unique characteristics, and easy-to-care-for temperament.
+The Light Brahma chicken is a beautiful bird with a fascinating history, unique characteristics, and an easy-to-care-for temperament.

 They make a great addition to any flock, whether you are a beginner or an experienced chicken keeper.
-It is a variety of well-known Brahma chicken.
+It is a variety of the well-known Brahma chicken.

 Introduction to Light Brahma Chickens